 - numbers, strategy, and experimentation

-Katherine Johnson was a dazzling mathematician and has been immortalized in the movie, “Hidden Figures.”
-Her contributions in math changed the space program.
+Katherine Johnson was a dazzling mathematician and was immortalized in the movie, “Hidden Figures.”
+Her contributions to math changed the space program.

-Eventually, she started working as a “computer” at Langley laboratory in Virginia.
+She worked as a “computer” at Langley laboratory in Virginia.
 It was here that she calculated the orbital equations that would control the capsule in John Glenn’s Friendship 7 mission from blast off to splashdown.
-Glenn relied on her precise calculations to bring him safely home.

 Other Mathematical Intelligent People